 Helen Duffy regularly publishes on international law and practice.
-A full list of publications can be found here.
-An overview of her most recent publications is available below.
+Some recent publications are highlighted below.

 STrategic Human Rights Litigation: Understanding and Maximising Impact.

-Helen Duffy Recently published a Strategic Human Rights Litigation: Understanding and Maximising Impact.
-It critically appraises the purpose and impact of the burgeoning practice of strategic human rights litigation internationally, including from the victims perspective and as regards its contribution to broader strategic social, legal or institutional change.
-The study is aimed at providing a targeted resource to those seeking to use litigation as a human rights tool and to contribute to debate on how to litigate more effectively.
-The book was written with the support of the Nuhanovic Foudation, University of Amsterdam, and was published in September 2018.
+Helen Duffy recently published Strategic Human Rights Litigation: Understanding and Maximising Impact.
+The book critically appraises the purpose and impact of the burgeoning practice of strategic human rights litigation internationally, including from victims’ perspectives and as regards its contribution to broader contribution to strategic social, legal, cultural or institutional change.
+The study is aimed at providing a targeted resource to those seeking to use litigation as a human rights tool and ultimately to contribute to debate on how to litigate more effectively.
+The book was written with the support of the Nuhanovic Foundation and was published in September 2018.

 The 'War on Terror' and the Framework of International Law

-The 'War on Terror' and the Framework of International Law (CUP, 2nd ed 2015) was published in April 2015 (1st ed 2005).
-The book is available via the CUP website, here.
+The 'War on Terror' and the Framework of International Law (2nd ed.) was published in April 2015 (1st ed 2005).
+The book is available via the CUP website here.